 Tumor Ablation (non-flap cases):

-- The fellow will participate in complex head and neck trauma cases managed by our service if possible.
+1. The fellow will participate in complex head and neck trauma cases managed by our

 - The fellow will work with the inpatient team to manage and coordinate post-op care in head and neck surgical patients.

 - The fellow will do at least ½ a day of clinic per week.
-The fellow may have an independent clinic that runs parallel to a faculty clinic.
+The fellow will have an independent clinic that runs parallel to a faculty clinic.

 - The fellow will gain experience with in-office head and neck ultrasound as well as ultrasound-guided FNA biopsies.